DeforaOS/DaPortal/README.md

 Bug reports
 -----------

-DaPortal is using its own `project` module to track bug reports, feature requests and other improvements.
-It can be found here: http://www.defora.org/os/project/bug_list/12/DaPortal
+Bug reports, feature requests and other improvements can be listed, request and tracked at the following address: http://www.defora.org/os/project/bug_list/12/DaPortal